zynayumi/libzynayumi/README.md

 ## Features

+- DSSI, VST
+- Vibrato
+- Envelope
 - Arpeggio (only chord mode for now)
 - Portamento (not implemented)
 - Buzzer (not implemented)
-- LFO (not implemented)
-- Envelope
-- DSSI
-- VST
 - No GUI

 ## Install